nuweba/faasbenchmark/README.md

 cold start latency is mostly an internal metric, from the outside the cold start is only part of the total overhead that can affect the end-user experience.

 A FaaS platform might support some or all of the above invocation types.
 Depending on the load pattern, we might encounter different ratios of invocation types.
 For example, consider a simple FaaS platform which keeps a container up for a minute after invocation is finished.
 When benchmarking this provider, we might encounter a mix of warm and cold starts, with the ratio depending on the load pattern we are testing.
-In realty, most FaaS platforms probably use complex heuristics to optimize their invocation overheads, and these heuristics are a major part of what we are attempting to benchmark here.
+In realty, most FaaS platforms probably use complex heuristics to optimize their invocation overheads.
+These heuristics often include partial/full container reuse, and in many scenarios the ratio of cold starts we encounter is small.

 #### Run Requirements
 The tests should be run as close as possible to the FaaS provider.